Nymeo Field at Harry Grove Stadium

-Nymeo Field at Harry Grove Stadium, located in Frederick, Maryland, is the home of the Frederick Keys, a collegiate summer baseball team of the MLB Draft League.
+Nymeo Field at Harry Grove Stadium, located in Frederick, Maryland, is the home of the Frederick Keys, a Minor League Baseball team of the South Atlantic League.
 Opened in 1990, it seats 5,400 fans.

 History

 The stadium is named for Harry Grove, who was one of the founders of the Frederick Hustlers, a professional team that existed between 1915 and the World War II era.
 The Grove family also donated $250,000 to the city to help build the park and were thus honored in the naming of it.
 Another $1 million was provided by the city of Frederick along with $1.5 million provided by the state of Maryland and $250,000 from Frederick County.

 The 2005 Class A all-star game, pitting the Carolina League against the California League, was played in Harry Grove Stadium.

 Harry Grove Stadium has also hosted various concerts.
 On August 19, 2006, Bob Dylan played to a sell-out crowd during his third annual 'Summer Minor League Baseball Park Tour'.
 The World Wrestling Entertainment (WWE) has made it an annual summer stop on its live event tours, a rarity in that the stadium is an outdoor venue.

 Harry Grove Stadium also serves host to several autocross clubs, who use the lower lot for their autocross course.

 In 1998, the stadium hosted the Frederick Regiment, a team in the single-season Maryland Fall Baseball league.
-The yet unnamed Frederick team of the Atlantic League of Professional Baseball will play here beginning in April 2023.
+The Spire City Ghost Hounds of the Atlantic League of Professional Baseball began to play here in April 2023.

 Renovations

 In 2006, Keys ownership began a project to revitalize Harry Grove Stadium.
-Renovations have included a new field, seating section, suite level restoration and a new lighting system.
+Renovations included a new field, seating section, suite level restoration and a new lighting system.

-A new state-of-the-art scoreboard and videoboard and brand new audio visual equipment was in place for the 2009 season.
-The scoreboard has an all new LED technology speed of pitch, clock and full color high resolution LED message center.
-The State-of-the-Art videoboard is 50% larger than its predecessor and supports HD video input for a cleaner, crisper image.
+A new scoreboard and videoboard and audio visual equipment were in place for the 2009 season.

-Further upgrades include public restrooms that have been completely renovated along with those in the clubhouse, and multiple improvements to bring Harry Grove Stadium into compliance with the Americans with Disabilities Act.
+Further 2009 upgrades included public restrooms that have been completely renovated along with those in the clubhouse, and multiple improvements to bring Harry Grove Stadium into compliance with the Americans with Disabilities Act.

+In August 2024, the Frederick Keys and the city of Frederick announced that the Maryland Stadium Authority had agreed to fund $39 million in upgrades to Harry Grove Stadium to help bring affiliated minor league baseball back to Frederick.
+Construction is expected to begin in 2025 and continue into 2026, but it is not expected to disrupt the playing season.

+On August 1, 2025, the Keys announced that they would once again serve as the Class A-Advanced (now called High-A) affiliate of the Baltimore Orioles starting in 2026, replacing the Aberdeen IronBirds.